 A study trip to Damascus in 2010 by Blood, Sweat, Drum + Bass's founder Jens Christian "Chappe" Jensen resulted in the east-meets-west On the Road to Damascus, the 27-piece Danish big band's 5th recording.
-The labyrinths of the ancient walled citywith its souks, cobbled streets and towering mosquesand the rhythms of the modern metropolis alike may have provided the initial impetus, but Jensen's love of modern texturesnotably rhythmicand his artful arrangements bestow a personal vision on these Arabian tales in much the same way that composer/bandleader Duke Ellington
+The labyrinths of the ancient walled citywith its souks, cobbled streets and towering mosquesand the rhythms of the modern metropolis alike may have provided the initial impetus, but Jensen's love of modern texturesnotably rhythmicand his artful arrangements bestow a personal vision on these Arabian tales in much the same way that composer/bandleader Duke Ellington did on his own more exotic suites.

 "I Return to Damascus" inspired by poet Nizar Tawfiq Qabbani (1923-1998)has the slow burning allure of Egyptian singer Oum Kalthoum's orchestras.
 After the brass/reed intro, Essam Rafea's oud is framed poetically by silence.
 Moslem Rahal's ney flute steals protagonism in a solo as mazy and hypnotizing as Damascus' ancient streets.
 Oud returns, again solo, until tambourine ushers in the big band's hushed entrance.
 Vocalist Gunhild Overegseth's sung interpretation of Qabbani's translated lyrics is dramatically nuanced: